aghassel/ReUnite/README.md

 <!-- MISSION STATEMENT -->
 ## Mission Statement

-At ReUnite wish to create a sustainable network that provides resources needed to refugees while optimizing resources, money, and quality of human life.
+At ReUnite, we wish to create a sustainable network that provides resources needed to refugees, which includes, optimizing resources, money, and quality of human life.
 ReUnite uses AI recognition software to verify refugees when they reach a camp so that we can use an extensive database to help them find their families, get resources catered to them, and find new homes.
 As refugees relocate smart contracts via Ethereum will be used to create easy-to-understand, translatable, contracts that refugee sponsors and refugees can fully understand.
 We wish to create an optimized cycle where the most lives are saved, and the right resources are given to those in need.

 <p align="right">(<a href="#top">back to top</a>)</p>